 The Yamabiko Corporation of Japan owns and operates the ECHO company.
 It is a well-known company that’s been in operation for over four decades.

-They primarily sell gas chainsaws, but battery chainsaws are also available, including those with a new battery-powered top handle.
+They primarily sell gas chainsaws, but battery chainsaws are also available, including those with new battery-powered, high-performing top handle chainsaws.

 The company not only makes chainsaws but also a variety of other outdoor power equipment and tools.
 They are famous for their blowers, brush cutters, and hedge trimmers.